stefan272/cs50_final_project/README.md

 The upload function will allow for a variety of date formats, and return errors to the user if the column format or file format are incorrect.

-During the upload the text within the 'description' field will be checked against a pre-defined assignment table within the database and a category will be determined.
+During the upload, the text within the 'description' field will be checked against a pre-defined assignment table within the database and a category will be determined.
 This list can be expanded over time to enhance the automatic categorization function.
 If no match is found, a category of either 'General (Expense)' or 'General (Income)' will be assigned, depending on the sign of the amount.

 >For example;
 > - If the text contains the word 'amazon' then a category of 'shopping' will be assigned to the transaction.
 > - If another description contains the word 'gym' then a category of 'Personal Care' will be assigned.

-Information can be found on [settings](#settings) page.
+Information can be found on the [settings](#settings) page.

 ![adding](static/images/Screenshots/Adding.png)